KCKhoo/house-price-prediction/README.md

 <a name="upcoming"></a>
 ### 2. Upcoming
-- Exploratory data analysis (EDA) -To determine the features/variables that are predictive of the house prices.
+- Exploratory data analysis (EDA) -To determine the features/variables that are predictive of house prices.
 - Training machine learning model - To select the best-performing machine learning model.

 <a name="programming_languages"></a>